IZUMI-Zu/crypto-price-query/README.md

 currency: A string representing the currency you want to query against.
 Defaults to 'usd'.
 Error Handling
 If an error occurs during the query, the getCoinPrices function will throw an exception.
 You should use a try...catch statement or the catch method of the Promise to handle this exception.

+`getCoinRank(coinId)`

+coinId: A string, containing the names of the cryptocurrency you want to query.
+Error Handling
+If an error occurs during the query, the getCoinPrices function will throw an exception.
+You should use a try...catch statement or the catch method of the Promise to handle this exception.

+`getMarketCap(coinId, currency)`

+coinId: A string, containing the names of the cryptocurrency you want to query.
+currency: A string representing the currency you want to query against.
+Defaults to 'usd'.
+Error Handling
+If an error occurs during the query, the getMarketCap function will throw an exception.
+You should use a try...catch statement or the catch method of the Promise to handle this exception.

+`getVolume(coinId, currency)`

+coinId: A string, containing the names of the cryptocurrency you want to query.
+currency: A string representing the currency you want to query against.
+Defaults to 'usd'.
+Error Handling
+If an error occurs during the query, the getVolume function will throw an exception.
+You should use a try...catch statement or the catch method of the Promise to handle this exception.

 ## License